Christmas Present (film)

-Regalo di Natale, internationally released as Christmas Present, is a 1986 Italian comedy-drama film directed by Pupi Avati.
+Regalo di Natale, internationally released as Christmas Present, is a 1986 Italian comedy-drama film written and directed by Pupi Avati.
 It entered the 43° Venice Film Festival, in which Carlo Delle Piane won the Volpi Cup for Best Actor.
 For his performance in this film Diego Abatantuono won a Nastro d'Argento for Best supporting Actor.
 The film has a sequel, Christmas Rematch.

 Plot

 The day before Christmas: a group of friends can be found, as tradition, rich in the house of one of them, for a game of poker.
 Each of the four men, including a mysterious lawyer, has problems in families, and trying to scrape together a Christmas game in a considerable sum in order to live better.
 But fate has a special plan for each day players.